Manas-soni-07/mern-train/README.md

 # mern-train
 A step-by-step MERN stack learning journey.
-This repository documents my daily progress — from setup to building full MERN applications.
+This repository documents my daily progress — from setup to building full MERN applications. this is my first file of github